AriFordsham/GHCWiki/type-functions-solving.md

 # Normalising and Solving Type Equalities

 The following is based on ideas for the new, post-ICFP'08 solving algorithm.
+Technical details are in CVS `papers/type-synonym/new-single.tex`.
 Most of the code is in the module `TcTyFuns`.

+## Overall algorithm

+The overall algorithm is as in `new-single.tex`, namely

+- Normalise all constraints (both locals and wanteds)
+- Solve the wanteds
+- Finalise

 ## Normal equalities